Back To Search Results

 • A3: Greater than 300 mg/g creatinine

-In nephrotic syndrome, urine protein excretion exceeds 3.5 g per day and is associated with edema, hypoalbuminemia, and hypercholesterolemia.
+In nephrotic syndrome, urine protein excretion exceeds 3.5 g/d and is associated with edema, hypoalbuminemia, and hypercholesterolemia.

-The renal tubules play a vital role in the reabsorption of electrolytes, water, and maintaining acid-base balance.
-Electrolytes - sodium, potassium, chloride, magnesium, phosphate as well as glucose can be measured in urine.
-Measurement of urine osmolality allows for assessment of concentrating ability of urine tubules.
-A urinary osmolality higher than 750 mOsmol/Kg H2O implies a normal concentrating ability of tubules.
+The renal tubules play a crucial role in reabsorbing electrolytes and water and maintaining acid-base balance.
+Electrolytes such as sodium, potassium, chloride, magnesium, phosphate, and glucose can be measured in urine.
+Measurement of urine osmolality allows for assessment of the concentrating ability of urine tubules.
+A urinary osmolality higher than 750 mOsm/kg H2O implies a normal concentrating ability of tubules.
 A water deprivation test can be used to exclude nephrogenic diabetes insipidus.
-Also, in distal renal tubular acidosis (RTA), an ammonium chloride test can be used to confirm the diagnosis of distal RTA with failure to acidify the urine to a pH of less than 5.3.
-In Fanconi's syndrome, there is aminoaciduria, glycosuria, phosphaturia, and bicarbonate wasting (proximal RTA).
+In distal renal tubular acidosis, an ammonium chloride test can be used to confirm the diagnosis of distal renal tubular acidosis with failure to acidify the urine to a pH of less than 5.3.
+In Fanconi syndrome, aminoaciduria, glycosuria, phosphaturia, and bicarbonate wasting (proximal renal tubular acidosis) are present.

 Urine Analysis

-Urine analysis involves the assessment of urine characteristics to aid in disease diagnosis.
-It consists of physical observation, chemical, and microscopic examination.
+Urine analysis involves evaluating urine characteristics to aid in disease diagnosis, through physical observation, chemical, and microscopic examination.
 The physical inspection involves assessing color and clarity.
-The normal urine is straw-colored, while in the presence of dehydration, urine is darker in color.
-Red urine may indicate hematuria or porphyria or could represent the dietary intake of food like beets.
-Cloudy urine may be seen in the presence of pyuria due to urinary tract infection.
-Specific gravity is an indicator of the renal concentrating ability, which can be measured using refractometry or chemically by the use of urine dipstick.
+Normal urine is straw-colored, whereas darker urine may indicate dehydration.
+Red urine may indicate hematuria or porphyria or could represent the dietary intake of food such as beets.
+Cloudy urine may be observed in pyuria due to urinary tract infection.
+Specific gravity indicates renal concentrating ability, which can be measured using refractometry or, chemically, a urine dipstick.
 The physiological range for specific gravity is 1.003 to 1.030.
 Specific gravity is increased in concentrated urine and decreased in dilute urine.

-Dipstick uses dry chemistry methods to detect the presence of protein, glucose, blood, ketones, bilirubin, urobilinogen, nitrite, and leukocyte esterase.
-The dipstick can be performed as a point-of-care test.
-The color changes following interaction of the urine with the chemical reagents impregnated on the paper of the dipstick are compared to the color chart guide to interpret the results.
+The urine dipstick uses dry chemistry methods to detect protein, glucose, blood, ketones, bilirubin, urobilinogen, nitrite, and leukocyte esterase and can be performed as a point-of-care test.
+The color changes following the urine's interaction with the chemical reagents impregnated on the dipstick paper are compared to a color chart guide to interpret the results.

-Additionally, both intact red blood cells (RBC) and hemoglobinuria are detected.
-The presence of "blood" on urine dipstick test with normal RBC indicates rhabdomyolysis and can help differentiate it from hematuria, where RBCs are also detected on the urine dipstick.
-In normal urine, RBC per high-power field is between 0 to 3 and white blood cells (WBC) between 0 to 5.
+In addition, both intact red blood cells (RBCs) and hemoglobinuria are detected.
+The presence of blood on a urine dipstick test with normal RBC indicates rhabdomyolysis and can help differentiate it from hematuria, where RBCs are also detected on the urine dipstick.
+In normal urine, RBC per high-power field is between 0 and 3, and white blood cells (WBCs) are between 0 and 5.
 Ketones are present in fasting, severe vomiting, and diabetic ketoacidosis.
 Urine dipstick only detects acetoacetate and acetone, not the ketone beta-hydroxybutyrate.
 Bilirubin is detected in the presence of conjugated hyperbilirubinemia.
 Urobilinogen may typically be present, but it is absent in conjugated hyperbilirubinemia and increased in the presence of prehepatic jaundice and hemolysis.
 Nitrite and leucocyte esterase are indicators of urinary tract infection.
 Some bacteria, for example, Enterobacteriaceae, convert nitrates to nitrites.

-The microscopic analysis involves a wet-prep analysis of urine to assess the presence of cells, casts, and crystals as well as micro-organisms.
-Red blood casts usually denote glomerulonephritis, while white blood cell casts are consistent with pyelonephritis.
-The presence of white blood cells and WBC casts indicates infection; red blood cells indicate renal injury; RBC casts indicate tubular damage or glomerulonephritis.
+The microscopic urinalysis involves a wet-prep analysis to identify cells, casts, crystals, and microorganisms.
+RBC casts typically denote glomerulonephritis, whereas WBC casts are consistent with pyelonephritis.
+The presence of WBCs and WBC casts indicates infection; RBCs indicate renal injury; and RBC casts indicate tubular damage or glomerulonephritis.
 Hyaline casts consist of protein and may occur in glomerular disease.
-Fatty casts are seen in nephrotic syndrome.
+Fatty casts are observed in nephrotic syndrome.
 Crystals may also be identified in urine and are indicative of the following conditions:

-• Triple phosphate crystals have the "coffin-lid" appearance and can be seen in alkaline urine and urinary tract infection.
+• Triple phosphate crystals resemble a coffin lid found in alkaline urine and urinary tract infections.

 • Uric acid crystals are needle-shaped and are associated with gout.